Xavier vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament Second Round

 Xavier vs. Pittsburgh Betting Trends

-- Xavier has covered 18 times in 33 matchups with a spread this season.

-- The Musketeers and their opponents have combined to hit the over 20 out of 33 times this season.
+- The Musketeers and their opponents have combined to go over the point total 20 out of 33 times this season.

-- Pittsburgh has compiled a 23-10-1 record against the spread this season.

-- The Panthers and their opponents have combined to go over the point total 21 out of 34 times this year.
+- In the Panthers' 34 chances this year, the combined scoring has gone over the point total 21 times.

 Xavier Futures Odds